isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (2) There were legitimate concerns that some trees, such as decayed trees and those with poor vigour or structural defects would pose safety issues.
 This in fact, was the specific issue that Minister Shanmugam was concerned with, and which explained why he was not keen to have the additional vegetated land fenced into his tenancy:

-a.
-The legal obligations arising from any mishaps or failure to maintain the land properly within the tenancy boundary fall on the tenant.
+* The legal obligations arising from any mishaps or failure to maintain the land properly within the tenancy boundary fall on the tenant.

 (3) On each occasion, before any decision about any of the trees felled was made, an arborist was brought in for a tree inspection.
 For the trees that were removed, the reports found evidence of various problems that posed safety concerns such as wound decay on main trunks and on buttress roots.